Gateway58/math-tools/Physics/Readme.md

-This is the pysics tab, I will upload files here, which are pyhsics realted
+This is the pysics folder, I will upload files here, which are pyhsics realted